saildot4k/ps2modchiptutorials/docs/crystal-chips/cc-files.md

     ```

-## APPINFO.PBT Example for BM/APPS/
-???- example "APPINFO.PBT Example"
+???- example "APPINFO.PBT Example for device:/BM/APPS/"

     ```pbat linenums="1"
     # Change this information to describe the application.